Industrial Building

 Discover how we improve the soil under the foundations of an agricultural industrial building in Nebraska

-The client planned to build an industrial building on a particular site, so they commissioned a geotechnical exploration to determine the site’s soil conditions and the soil’s bearing capacity.
-This exploration showed that the site’s soil was not stiff enough to solely support the building’s weight.
-It was determined that the site needed a ground improvement solution to improve the soil’s bearing capacity.
+CNC Foundations’ client had plans to build an industrial building on a designated site.
+The client commissioned a geotechnical exploration to determine the site’s soil conditions and bearing capacity.
+The exploration showed the site’s soil was not stiff enough to independently support the building’s weight.
+It was concluded that ground improvement was the best solution in order to improve the soil’s bearing capacity.

-Aggregate Piers/ VSC’s that were installed by CNC Foundations kept the project on schedule and within budget.
-Now the client is able to grow their business and impact their community from this new facility.
+CNC Foundations installed Aggregate Piers/VSCs to keep the project on schedule and within budget.
+The client is now able to grow their business and enhance their impact on the community with this new facility.

 SECTOR